What is a Day Master?

 If your BaZi chart is a solar system, the Day Master is the sun.
 The other elements are planets in orbit.
 Some support it, some challenge it, some transform it.
 But everything revolves around this one point.

 There are ten Day Masters: five elements (Wood, Fire, Earth, Metal, Water), each in a Yang (active, outward) or Yin (receptive, inward) form.
 Your Day Master is determined by your exact date of birth, not your year, so two people born in the same year will almost certainly have different Day Masters.
+The five elements are the same ones that shape the 60 element-animal combinations in the Chinese zodiac, but in BaZi they operate at a much more personal level.

 Yang Wood (Jia) - The Oak Tree